Lymphoedema and Cording: The science behind them

 What is the lymphatic system?

 The lymphatic system drains key fluid called lymph from around the body via the lymph vessels (See figure 1 below).
 The lymph fluid contains the immune T and B lymphocyte which are white blood cells.
 This is why the lymphatic system contributes to the proper functioning of the immune system (the body’s defence system) for fighting off infections.
 The lymph nodes are small bean shaped structures along lymph vessels which filter, store and release lymph fluid.
 Lymph nodes, also referred to as glands, develop along lymph vessels and are often found in groups.
-Important lymph node groups are located in the neck, underarm, mediastinum, abdomen, pelvis, and groin 5 and are also present in breast tissue.science behind lymphoedema
+Important lymph node groups are located in the neck, underarm, mediastinum, abdomen, pelvis, and groin 5 and are also present in breast tissue.the science behind lymphoedema

-Figure modified from Macmillan
+Figure modified from Macmillan.

 Lymphoedema